The-Foreigners/The-Foreigners.github.io/objectives.md

 permalink: /objectives/
 ---
 - Resolve mysterious happenings in Orlane.
   - Acquire 'Clairvoyance' components.
-Possibly observe Golden Grain Inn?
+Use to observe Golden Grain Inn.
   - See letters from Ailla.
   - People are being altered, changelings can be identified by fang bites on the neck.